Jake-Len/JakesProject-2020/README.md

  GymBuddie App Update (Mar 12, 2020):
  Added cool menu button, deciding on location.
 Working on links in menu (running innto some issues with linking in a list format?)

+ GymBuddie App Update (Mar 27, 2020):
+ Moved fresh version of gymbuddie into git, adjusted menu to push views over home instead of on to home.